mdrobisch/roseguarden/README.md

 Roadmap
 =======

 Roseguarden is in development.
 Till now there exist only a prerelease version.
+It's already working fine and can be installed/ setup using the instruction below.
+So far it is not a released version.
 The following steps are planed till release and further.
-While there is only one contributor to the project by now, don't expect any release dates.
+While there is only one contributor to the project by now, don't expect a release soon.
 It's done when it's done.
+Find news about the progress in the community-forum.

 * Build up and run a community forum [Finished 2017-01-17 [Community forum](http://www.community.fabba.space/)].
 * Integrate the http-server into flask [In development].